foundry-vtt-community/wiki.js/basics/Chat.md

 Syntax: `/whisper {target} {message}` or `/w {target} {message}` or `@{target} {message}`

 Whispers a message to the target.
-If the user sending the message does not have the "Private Messages" permission, Gamemasters will be able to see the content of the message even if they were not a recipient.
-If the whisper's target is a character, the whisper will be sent to whoever controls the token.
+Non-GM players require the "Whisper Private Messages" permission to be able to send whispers; if they do, these messages will not be seen by GM/Assistant players.

 Note that you can message multiple users at once by enclosing their names as a comma separated list within brackets.
 For example `/w [Andrew,Tim, Julia] what do you think?` or `@[James, Alicia]` should we attack, or sneak past?.
 Lastly, the names gm and players will send a whispered message to all Game Master users or all non-GM users respectively.